Ancient beyond understanding, his power is immeasurable. He has destroyed half the universe and is on his way here. He is... Genma.

 Below average voice acting.
 Terrible soundtrack.
 Cheesy sound effects (this is a plus though).
 Again, nothing much else to say.

-This is by far the worst aspect of the entire movie.
+is by far the worst aspect of the entire movie.
 There is little to no character development at all (not that I was expecting any).
-The inner conflict of, who I can only assume is, the protagonist is completely trivial.
-Every few minutes a new character is introduced for no reason whatsoever and they contribute absolutely nothing to the story.
+The inner conflict of, whom I can only assume is the protagonist, is completely trivial.
+Every few minutes a new character is introduced for no reason whatsoever and they contribute absolutely nothing.
 Their physical features are the only thing that distinguish them from one another and they all have the complexity of a cardboard box.
-I actually grew increasingly angry with the introduction of each new character.
+I actually grew increasingly frustrated with the introduction of each new character.

 The only semblance of enjoyment that I received from this garbage was from the unintentionally created comedy, which was surprisingly almost nonexistent.